 Partner with people who know how to navigate the territory.
 Get Britefire on your team!

 Every organisation, in every sector of human endeavor, has had its strategy impacted by the emergence of digitally empowered customers, who are disrupting established marketing practices and business models.
-New competitors appear daily, using socially networked mobile technologies to discover and satisfy previously ignored customer needs.
+New competitors appear daily, using socially networked mobile technologies to discover and satisfy previously ignored customer needs, and growth-hacking tactics to rapidly gain traction.
 The proliferation of innovative new businesses is breath-taking; the impact on major market players can be devastating.

 Today, the life expectancy of a company in the Fortune 500 is less than 15 years – a quarter of what it was three decades ago.
 In fact, 70 per cent of the companies in the 2005 Fortune 1,000 no longer exist.
 As technology and consumer behavior evolve faster than the ability of companies to keep up, established corporations find it difficult to stay competitive.
 The processes and practices they perfected to attain market dominance in the past, now restrain them from the smart innovation necessary to identify and exploit emergent growth opportunities.